MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

 ms.localizationpriority: medium
 ---

-# Package an MSIX app with Visual Studio
+# Package a desktop or UWP app in Visual Studio

-To sell your Windows app or distribute it to other users, you need to package it.
-If you don't want to distribute your app through Microsoft Store, you can sideload the app package directly to a device or distribute it via [Web Install](../app-installer/installing-windows10-apps-web.md).
-This article describes the process of configuring, creating, and testing a MSIX app package using Visual Studio.
-For more information about managing and deploying line-of-business (LOB) apps, see [Enterprise app management](https://docs.microsoft.com/windows/client-management/mdm/enterprise-app-management).
+Before distributing your app, you need to package it.
+This article describes the process of configuring, creating, and testing an MSIX package using Visual Studio.

-In Windows 10, you can submit an app package, app bundle, or a complete app package upload file to [Partner Center](https://partner.microsoft.com/dashboard).
-Of these options, submitting an app package upload file will provide the best experience.

 ## Types of app packages

 - **App Package (.msix or .appx)**
-    A file that contains your app in a format that can be sideloaded on a device.
-Any single app package file created by Visual Studio is **not** intended to be submitted to Partner Center and should be used for sideloading and testing purposes only.
-If you want to submit your app to Partner Center, use the app package upload file.
+    A single package that contains your application and its resources, targeted at a single device architecture.
+For example, an x64 or x86 application package.
+To target multiple architectures with an app bundle you'd need to generate one for each architecture.

 - **App Bundle (.msixbundle or .appxbundle)**
     An app bundle is a type of package that can contain multiple app packages, each of which is built to support a specific device architecture.
 For example, an app bundle can contain three separate app packages for the x86, x64, and ARM configurations.
 App bundles should be generated whenever possible because they allow your app to be available on the widest possible range of devices.

-- **App Package Upload File (.msixupload or .appxupload)**
+- **App Package Upload File (.msixupload or .appxupload) - for Store Submission only**
     A single file that can contain multiple app packages or an app bundle to support various processor architectures.
 The app package upload file also contains a symbol file to [Analyze app performance](https://docs.microsoft.com/windows/uwp/publish/analytics) after your app has been published in the Microsoft Store.
-This file will be automatically created for you if you are packaging your app with Visual Studio with the intention of submitting it to Partner Center for publishing.
+This file will be automatically created for you if you are packaging your app with Visual Studio with the intention of submitting it to Partner Center for publishing to the Microsoft Store.

 Here is an overview of the steps to prepare and create an app package:

 1. [Before packaging your app](#before-packaging-your-app).
-Follow these steps to ensure your app is ready to be packaged for Partner Center submission.
+Follow these steps to ensure your app is ready to be packaged.

-2. [Configure an app package](#configure-an-app-package).
+2. [Configure your project](#configure-your-project).
 Use the Visual Studio manifest designer to configure the package.
 For example, add tile images and choose the orientations your app supports.

-3. [Create an app package upload file](#create-an-app-package-upload-file).
-Use the Visual Studio app package wizard to create an app package, then certify your package with the Windows App Certification Kit.
+3. [Generate an app package](#generate-an-app-package).
+Use the Visual Studio packaging wizard to create an app package.

-4. [Sideload your app package](#sideload-your-app-package).
-After sideloading your app to a device, you can test that it works as you expect it to.

-After you have completed the steps above, you are ready to distribute your app.
-If you have a line-of-business (LOB) app that you don't plan to sell because it's for internal users only, you can sideload this app to install it on any Windows 10 device.
+4. [Run, debug, and test a packaged application](../desktop/desktop-to-uwp-debug.md).
+Run and debug your app package from Visual Studio or by installing the package directly.

 ## Before packaging your app

-1. **Test your app.** Before you package your app for Partner Center submission, make sure it works as expected on all device families that you plan to support.
+1. **Test your app.** Before you package your application, make sure it works as expected on all device families that you plan to support.
 These device families may include desktop, mobile, Surface Hub, Xbox, IoT devices, or others.
-For more information about deploying and testing your app using Visual Studio, see [Deploying and debugging UWP apps](https://docs.microsoft.com/windows/uwp/debug-test-perf/deploying-and-debugging-uwp-apps).
+For more information about deploying and testing your app using Visual Studio, see [Deploying and debugging UWP apps](https://docs.microsoft.com/windows/uwp/debug-test-perf/deploying-and-debugging-uwp-apps) (also applies to packaged desktop apps).

-2. **Optimize your app.** You can use Visual Studio’s profiling and debugging tools to optimize the performance of your UWP app.
+2. **Optimize your app.** You can use Visual Studio’s profiling and debugging tools to optimize the performance of your packaged application.
 For example, the Timeline tool for UI responsiveness, the Memory Usage tool, the CPU Usage tool, and more.
 For more information about these tools, see the [Profiling Feature Tour](https://docs.microsoft.com/visualstudio/profiling/profiling-feature-tour) topic.

 3. **Check .NET Native compatibility (for VB and C# apps).** In the Universal Windows Platform, there is a native compiler that will improve the runtime performance of your app.
 With this change, you should test your app in this compilation environment.
 By default, the **Release** build configuration enables the .NET native toolchain, so it's important to test your app with this **Release** configuration and check that your app behaves as expected.
-Some common debugging issues that can happen with .NET Native are explained in more detail in [Debugging .NET Native Windows Universal Apps](https://devblogs.microsoft.com/devops/debugging-net-native-windows-universal-apps/).

-## Configure an app package
+## Configure your project

 The app manifest file (Package.appxmanifest) is an XML file that contains the properties and settings required to create your app package.
 For example, properties in the app manifest file describe the image to use as the tile of your app and the orientations that your app supports when a user rotates the device.